Home/Legumes/Green Lentils

 What are the health benefits of green lentils?

-They are high in protein, fiber, and essential nutrients, supporting heart health and weight management.
+They are high in protein, fiber, iron, and folate, supporting muscle health, digestion, and energy levels.

-Yes, their high fiber content promotes fullness, which can aid in weight management.
+Yes, their high fiber content promotes satiety, helping to control appetite and support weight management.